 The ASU clarifies that a contribution represents a nonreciprocal transaction where the grantor or donor does not receive a benefit of commensurate value in return for the assets or resources provided to the recipient.
 In an exchange transaction, the resource provider receives some thing or benefit of commensurate value in return for the resources provided.
 Distinguishing between contributions and exchange transactions determines the appropriate accounting and reporting for a transaction.
-Substantially all of the Organization's revenue and support for both 2021 and 2020 has been determined to be contributions, which are reported as support with or without donor restrictions.
+Substantially all of the Organization's revenue and support for both 2022 and 2021 has been determined to be contributions, which are reported as support with or without donor restrictions.

 Contributed Services - The Organization recognizes contributions of services received as support in the statement of activities with an equal amount recognized as expense if the services provided require special skills and would need to be purchased by the Organization if not contributed.
-For both years ended December 31, 2021 and 2020, the Organization recognized approximately \$3,600 in contributed services support and related expenses for bookkeeping and administrative functions which were provided to the Organization at no charge.
+For the years ended December 31, 2022 and 2021, the Organization recognized approximately \$39,000 and \$3,600, respectively in contributed services support and related expenses for administrative and bookkeeping functions which were provided to the Organization at no charge by personnel employed by EasCorp.